sidameel/WeatherWalls/README.md

 **Not in the near future.** An iPad version would need their own set of images, which currently does not exist as the shortcut initially was designed for an iPhone.
 There are no plans to make the shortcut compatible for iPad.

-- **Will you make more variations?**
+- **Will you make more themes?**

-**Probably.** Depending on my personal life and spare time, there probably will come more variations over time.
+**Probably.** Depending on my personal life and spare time, there probably will come more themes over time.

 - **Is this shortcut 'battery hungry'?**